gamorosino/bl_app_dbb_ANTsCTSeg/README.md

 #### Output

-The output of bl_app_dbb_DisSeg are the predicted segmentation volume of the 3D U-Net and a json file describing the labels of the segmented volume.
+The outputs of bl_app_dbb_DisSeg are the predicted segmentation volume of the 3D U-Net and a json file describing the labels of the segmented volume.

 The files are stored in the working directory, under the folder _./segmentation_  with the name _segmentation.nii.gz_ , for the semgnetaion volume and _label.json_, for the json file.